chrisramsay/53-degrees-astro/content/observing/2020-01-18_astro-pier-part-one.rst

 What's Next?
 ++++++++++++

-Next comes the building of the pier itself; the pipe, pier head with associated metalwork and the breakout box for the electrical and network connections.
+Next comes the building of the pier itself; the plastic pipe for the pier itself, pier head mount adapter with associated metalwork and the breakout box for the electrical and network connections.
 At this stage the weather has intervened, so everything is sitting waiting for the rain to pass.

-As ever, all outside projects are subject to the vagaries of the ever changeable British weather.
+As usual, all outside projects are subject to the vagaries of the rather changeable British weather.